hamed8080/chat/Sources/FanapPodChatSDK/FanapPodChatSDK.docc/ManagingThreads.md

 ```

 ### All threads(Ids)
-Getting the list of all threads by itself is not useful, if you set the summary of this request to true you will receive only the list of thread ids  `[Int]`  so the only filed that will set is ``Conversation/id``.
+Getting the list of all threads by itself is not useful, if you set the summary of this request to true you will receive only the list of thread ids  `[Int]`  so the only filed that will set is **Conversation.id**.

 ```swift
 Chat.sharedInstance.getAllThreads(.init(summary: true)) { threadIds, unqiueId, error in